 E-commerce and Influencer marketing campaigns have always been joint at the hip.
 With new features increasing integration with online shopping and brand marketing coming out across all social media platforms, e-commerce brands are all the more looking to influencers to help boost their visibility and sales.

-As the holidays roll in, people are going to be looking to their favorite influencers for the best deals and places to shop for gifts for their friends and family.
+As the holiday season rolls in, people are going to be looking to their favorite influencers for the best deals and places to shop for gifts for their friends and family.
 Working closely with influencers to build a rapport with their followers can lead to greater conversions during your holiday seasonal sales as well as secure more long-term customers throughout the rest of the year.

 Shein, for example, has collaborated with countless influencers across several social media platforms.
 From try-on hauls to outfit recommendations, the online retail brand has boosted their engagement and reach through their successful influencer marketing campaigns during the holiday seasons.
 Shein’s engagement and reach now surpass many traditional retail superpowers, with over 200 Million engagements in the past year.